tristantyson/Get-AzureADGroupSID/README.md

 # Get-AzureADGroupSID

-PowerShell script which returns the security identifier (SID) of the requested Azure Active Directory group.
+A simple PowerShell script which returns the security identifier (SID) of the requested Azure Active Directory group.

 ## Script requirements